 Clinical Supervision for Interns

-Carlo A. Villarreal, Ph.D., Bilingual Psychologist at The CAC, received his doctoral degree in School Psychology from Texas A & M University in 2005.
+Carlo A. Villarreal, Ph.D.
+(Internship Training Director/Manager of Psychological Services) received his B.A. from Baylor University and his Ph.D. in School Psychology (with an emphasis in Clinical Child Psychology) from Texas A & M University in 2005.
 Dr. Villarreal is a Licensed Psychologist and a Licensed Specialist in School Psychology in the state of Texas.
-In 2004, Dr. Villarreal completed an internship in Clinical Child and Pediatric Psychology at Children’s Hospital Los Angeles where he was trained in trauma focused therapy and assessment.
-Dr. Villarreal is also trained in bilingual assessment and is responsible for conducting psychological evaluations in both English and Spanish.
-As a member of the Bilingual Clinical Team, Dr. Villarreal provides individual, group, and family therapy services to the Spanish-speaking population served at the CAC.
+In 2004, Dr. Villarreal completed an internship in Clinical Child and Pediatric Psychology at Children’s Hospital Los Angeles where he was trained in trauma-focused therapy and assessment.
+Dr. Villarreal also is trained in bilingual psychological assessment and oversees the provision of psychological services provided to children and families receiving services at The HCCAC.

 Stipend and Benefits